Women with hyperemesis gravidarum, unlike women with ordinary morning sickness, lose weight and become dehydrated.

 Fluids given intravenously

-After the woman is rehydrated and vomiting has subsided, she is given fluids to drink.
+After a woman is rehydrated and vomiting has subsided, she is given fluids to drink.
 If she can tolerate fluids, she can begin eating frequent, small portions of bland foods.
 The size of the portions is increased as she can tolerate more food.
+If she cannot drink fluids, she may need to be given fluids intravenously in the hospital or at home for a longer period of time.

 If symptoms recur, the treatment is repeated.